-\ Due to the three years of federal funds cut-off, hurricanes/earthquakes and debt restructure process/agreement, the construction and development of projects was affected.
+Due to the years of federal funds cut-off, hurricanes/earthquakes and debt restructure process/agreement, the construction and development of projects was affected.
 All projects suffered changes in their construction status.
 The DWSRF projects under construction were terminated by convenience by PRASA.
 Others were either funded through other financial mechanisms, constructed with PRASA funds, FEMA funds, Emergency funds.
 For other projects, PRASA determined that they were not necessary, eliminated or consolidated them.
 During FY 2020, as a restart to the DWSRF Program project construction financing it was agreed with EPA that a single coordinated revision effort of these tree years IUP's could be undertaken.
 It was necessary due to the time lapse passed and all the significant changes that occurred.
 This revision could be considered or undertaken in the most recent IUP and as part of its public participation process.
 To this effect through the public participation process undertaken for the FY2020 IUP which ended in December 2020, this revision was accomplished.
-Thus, regarding the loans pending execution corresponding to these three years a total of five projects will be financed with the funds under these IUPs in accordance with the Bipartisan Act and with the restitution of repayment funds by the government of Puerto Rico and remanent or unused funds resulting from the debt restructure agreement.
+Thus, regarding the loans pending execution corresponding to these three years a total of five projects were financed with the funds under these IUPs in accordance with the Bipartisan Act and with the restitution of repayment funds by the government of Puerto Rico and remanent or unused funds resulting from the debt restructure agreement.
 The projects are: Ponce Nueva WTP, Coto Laurel WTP, Hatillo Raw Water Intake, Añasco Raw Water Intake, Ponce Vieja WTP.

-\\ This amount includes \$16,601,522 available to be reassigned due to the fact that, as of date of PRASA's Debt Restructure Agreement these funds had not been disbursed because the projects did not begin their construction and were not counted as part of the Agreement.
+With this financing DOH continues the restart of the Program with the expectation of the execution of the loan corresponding to the FY 2018 grant funds in the first quarter of FY 2022.
+It must be noted that as a result of this revision, fund redistribution was necessary among prevailing projects for the corresponding year such as those to be financed with the FY 2018 funds: Ponce Nueva WTP, Coto Laurel WTP, Hatillo Raw Water Intake, Añasco Raw Water Intake, Ponce Vieja WTP, Cerro Gordo WTP, Cerro Gordo Raw Water Intake, Termination of Тоа Vaca WTP, Termination and of Juncos-Valenciano.
+Redistribution funds Reallotment \$99.000 PRDWSRF. + of 2019 due to of awarded to This amount includes \$16,601,522 available to be reassigned due to the fact that, as of date of PRASA's Debt Restructure Agreement these funds had not been disbursed because the projects did not begin their construction and were not counted as part of the Agreement.